bids-standard/bids-starter-kit/reports/Google-2018-report.md

 :o: **Problem** Which parts of BIDS are people finding most difficult?

-:heavy_check_mark: **Solution** Through both formal surveys and informal chats, we got feedback from the newcomers to BIDS.
+:heavy_check_mark: **Solution** Through both formal surveys and informal chats, I got feedback from the newcomers to BIDS.
 The results showed that people were most confused by the technical jargon and metadata file formats.

 <br>

 :o: **Problem** The technical documentation about BIDS can be overwhelming.

-:heavy_check_mark: **Solution** We developed an easy to read reference called the BIDS Starter Kit Wiki.
+:heavy_check_mark: **Solution** I developed an easy to read reference called the [BIDS Starter Kit Wiki](https://github.com/INCF/bids-starter-kit/wiki).
 What started as a two page document quickly grew into a compilation of information, tutorials, examples, a glossary, publications, community resources, and many more.

 <br>

 :o: **Problem** Engage more users

 :heavy_check_mark: **Solution** In person, our team continued to spread the word about the project during any relevant events.
+Online, we created an [animated video](https://camo.githubusercontent.com/aada478abaddf957a3622589a5c370f11bf67642/687474703a2f2f696d672e796f75747562652e636f6d2f76692f425964686a5675427347302f302e6a7067) to summarize the general idea and make the first step that much easier.
+We developed [extensive contribution guidelines](https://github.com/INCF/BIDS-Starter-Kit/blob/master/CONTRIBUTING.md) to help new contributors add their expertise to the project.
+We include how to [get in touch](https://github.com/INCF/BIDS-Starter-Kit/blob/master/CONTRIBUTING.md#get-in-touch), [write in markdown](https://github.com/INCF/BIDS-Starter-Kit/blob/master/CONTRIBUTING.md#writing-in-markdown), [submit a pull request](https://github.com/INCF/BIDS-Starter-Kit/blob/master/CONTRIBUTING.md#making-a-change-with-a-pull-request) and explanations of where to put [useful code or links in the wiki](https://github.com/INCF/BIDS-Starter-Kit/blob/master/CONTRIBUTING.md#where-to-start-wiki-code-and-templates).
+The licence on our repository is CC-BY and these guidelines have already been incorporated into other open source neuroimaging projects such as [NiBetaSeries](https://nibetaseries.readthedocs.io/en/latest/contributing.html).
-Online, we created an animated video to summarize the general idea and make the first step that much easier.
-We also used the “good-first-issue” principle to periodically leave small mistakes in our repository unfixed, such as a typo or an undefined term in the glossary.
+We also used the [“good-first-issue” principle](https://github.com/INCF/BIDS-Starter-Kit/blob/master/CONTRIBUTING.md#where-to-start-issue-labels) to periodically leave small mistakes in our repository unfixed, such as a typo or an undefined term in the glossary.
 Then, we would send out a request and guide a new contributor through the process of using the repository.

 As a result, the number of unique visitors grew from less than 5 to peaks of over 50 per day.